Pythm/ad-Lightwand/README.md

   class: Room
   # Configure path to store Json for mode and lux data.
 This will give you some persistency when restarted.
 Adds 'your_room_name' + '.json' to the json_path
   json_path: /path/to/your/storage/

+  # Namespaces for MQTT and HASS if other than default.
-  namespace: mqtt
+  MQTT_namespace: mqtt
+  HASS_namespace: hass

   # Lux sensors for lux control and constraint
-  OutLuxZigbee: OutdoorLux
-  OutLuxZwave: Outdoorsensor
-  OutLux_sensor: sensor.hue_outdoor_sensor_illuminance_lux
+  OutLux_sensor: sensor.lux_sensor
-  RoomLuxZigbee: motionsensor
-  RoomLuxZwave: Multisensor
+  OutLuxMQTT_2: zigbee2mqtt/OutdoorHueLux
-  RoomLux_sensor: sensor.motion_sensor_illuminance
+  RoomLux_sensor: sensor.lux_sensor
+  RoomLuxMQTT: zwave/KITCHEN_sensor/sensor_multilevel/endpoint_0/Illuminance

   # HA sensor for detection of rain.
 If rain is detected, it will raise lux constraint by * 1.5
   rain_sensor: sensor.netatmo_rain

-  # Home Assistant input_text to display current LightMode in Lovelace
-  haLightModeText: input_text.lightmode
+  # Listen to sensors to update Lights when there is a change
+  listen_sensors:
+    - person.wife

   # Exclude the room from custom mode
   exclude_from_custom: True

   # Motion sensors.
-  # Use MQTT name for zigbee and zwave over mqtt sensors
   # Input delay in seconds before light turns back from motion to 'mode' light
   # motion_constraints takes an if statement that must be true for motion to activate.
 Inherits Appdaemon API to self
     # Example from my kitchen: